Importing and Exporting Objects in Informatica

 It loads record degrades

-- Load records increase because the record loaded directly target.
+- Load records increase because the record loaded target directly.

-Design a maping which performs bulk wading into the target
+Design a mapping which performs bulk wading into the target

-Don’t create primary key in the target databse but however you can primary in the target designer.
+Don't create a primary key in the target database but however, you can primary in the target designer.

 Source defination tmp